Eugenius (band): History

 In November 1991 the band released their first EP under the name "Captain America", called EP on British independent label Paperhouse, then in 1992 they released their second EP, Flame On, on the same label.
 The band were forced to change their name due to legal threats from Marvel Comics, who owned the legal rights to the name "Captain America".
 They decided on Eugenius, which had been Kelly's longtime nickname.
 Flame On also landed the band in legal trouble, due to the use of the C&A clothing chain's logo on the sleeve even after it was re-released under their new name.

 With Cobain campaigning on their behalf, Eugenius attracted the attention of Atlantic Records' A&R man Steve Greenberg and the band was subsequently signed to the major label.
 In 1992, after delays due to the legal situation surrounding their band name, they released their first album, Oomalama, which received highly favourable reviews.

 In 1993, Eugenius released three EPs, Caesar's Vein, Easter Bunny and the six-song live EP from the bands Mark Goodier BBC Session in August 1992; It Ain't Rocket Science, It's Eugenius!.
 January 1994 saw the release of the band's second full-length album, Mary Queen of Scots, but once again they were unable to extend their audience to a significant extent.
 The song "Blue Above The Rooftops" (from Mary Queen of Scots) was a moderate hit for the group in 1994 on the Alternative charts.

 Following the limited success of Mary Queen of Scots, Eugenius was dropped by Atlantic Records and then recorded an EP entitled Womb Boy Returns for Human Condition Records which was released in 1996.
-In 1998, Kelly disbanded Eugenius, later re-emerging as a solo artist with Man Alive, released in 2004.
+In 1998, Kelly disbanded Eugenius, later re-emerging as a solo artist with Man Alive, released in 2003.

+The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.